DataDog/hiring-engineers/answers.md

 ## Collecting Metrics:
 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

    I added the following tags: `env: production, and role:database` in the `datadog.yaml` config file which can be found in `opt/datadog-agent/etc/`.
-The tags needed to be added with the tags: key in the `datadog.yaml` file.
-After adding the tags I restarted the agent using `datadog-agent restart`.
+I inserted the tags with the `tags:` key in the `datadog.yaml` file.
+After adding the tags I restarted the Agent.

    ![Host Map page showing Tags](/img/hostmap_tag.png)

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-   I use MySQL so that's what I used for this challenge.
+   I am most familiar with MySQL so that's what I used for this challenge.
+It is already installed on my machine.

    First, I created a database for the Agent by running the following query in MySQL: `CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'my_password';`.
 Then in order to verify that the user was created successfully I ran the following command: